Professional Studies Building, Suite 329, Room 324

 EDLD 815 Strategic Planning, Assessment, and Innovation (3 Credits)

-This course focuses on strategic planning and assessment processes within community colleges.
+This course focuses on strategic planning, assessment, and institutional effectiveness in community colleges.
 Students will develop planning, implementation, and leadership skills needed to direct and evaluate strategic decision-making and engage in continual assessment practices.
 Focus will be on using data-driven and innovative practices to improve student success outcomes.

 EDLD 820 Community College Finance (3 Credits)